ishack79/testNordhealth/README.md

 http://localhost:3000/

+**How to run tests**

+cd nordhealth

+pytest

 **Role / Tech used**

 - Senior Fullstack Developer

 - It is deliver a complete solution using a backend in Flask with python and a frontend using Vue 3 with Vuetify 3 that display a v-data-table and a pie chart from chart.js using vue-chartjs wrapper.
+Using pytest for testing the backend API.